FACTBOX-How governments are trying to ease impact of inflation | Headlines

 * Canada is supporting low earners and offered students debt relief.
 EUROPE:

-* European Union countries' energy ministers are trying to reach a final agreement on a bloc-wide gas price cap. * Germany's lower house of parliament passed legislation worth an estimated 100 billion euros ($106.02 billion) to cap power and gas bills for households and industry from January.
+* European Union nations' energy ministers agreed on a bloc-wide gas price cap.
+The cap can be triggered starting from Feb.
+15, 2023, a document seen by Reuters showed. * Germany's lower house of parliament passed legislation worth an estimated 100 billion euros ($106 billion) to cap power and gas bills for households and industry from January.
 The government has agreed to nationalise gas importers Uniper and Sefe.

 * Hungary's government and private-sector employers have agreed on a 16% minimum wage increase for next year. * Romania will hike state pensions by 12.5% from January.